Looting by Russian forces during the Russian invasion of Ukraine: History

 In early June, The Washington Post, citing the head of the State Agency of Ukraine for the management of the exclusion zone, Yevgeny Kramarenko, reported that the Russian military caused damage to the Chernobyl nuclear power plant that cost Ukraine an amount of more than 135 million US dollars.
-698 computers, 344 cars, 1500 dosimeters were stolen or destroyed, as well as almost all fire fighting equipment needed to fight forest fires in the exclusion zone.
+698 computers, 344 cars, and 1500 dosimeters were stolen or destroyed, as well as almost all fire fighting equipment needed to fight forest fires in the exclusion zone.
 Part of the equipment, according to GPS sensors, was located on the territory of Belarus.

-After returning to their homes, residents of the village of Novy Bykov, Chernihiv region, found that their apartments were looted, household appliances, women's perfumes, electronics, and upholstered furniture were stolen.
+After returning to their homes, residents of the village of Novyi Bykiv, Chernihiv Oblast, found that their apartments were looted, household appliances, women's perfumes, electronics, and upholstered furniture were stolen.
 Residents who remained in the village during the days of the occupation saw how things were loaded into the Ural army trucks.
 Computers and projectors disappeared from the village school.
-It was also reported about the looting of the village of Stary Bykov.
+It was also reported about the looting of the village of Staryi Bykiv.
 Mass robberies were recorded in Irpin.
 One of the local families told The Guardian that all clothes and shoes were stolen from their house, including women's underwear and dresses.
 Citizens testify that cash, jewelry and simple household items were stolen from their homes, provided by residents of the villages of Grebelki, Velyka Dymerka, Vilkhivki.
-Human Rights Watch staff also documented Ukrainian testimonies of robberies, for example, in the city of Dymer, Kyiv region.
+Human Rights Watch staff also documented Ukrainian testimonies of robberies, for example, in the city of Dymer, Kyiv Oblast.
 Shaun Walker, a journalist of The Guardian, received numerous testimonies from local residents in the city of Trostyanets about the facts of murders and robberies committed during the period of control of the city by Russian troops.
 For example, the owner of a beauty salon, Daria Sasina, said that her salon was looted, taking all cosmetics, furniture and paintings from the walls.
-A resident of the Chernihiv region in an interview said that during the retreat, Russian soldiers took the toilet bowl from her house.
+A resident of the Chernihiv Oblast in an interview said that during the retreat, Russian soldiers took the toilet bowl from her house.

 The Ukrainian news published recordings of "interceptions" of telephone conversations between Russian soldiers and their families, in which thefts from shops and abandoned apartments are discussed.
-On one of the recordings, the soldier says that his colleagues “drag bags” of the loot, on the other, he receives a list of things that he is asked to bring.
-The media note that it is impossible to establish the authenticity of the recordings in wartime, but territorially they coincide with the zones that were under Russian occupation.
+From one of the recordings, the soldier says that his colleagues “dragged bags” of the loot, on the other recording, he receives a list of things that he is asked to bring.
+The media noted that it is impossible to establish the authenticity of the recordings in wartime, but territoriality, they coincide with the zones that were under Russian occupation.